The Oxford Textbook of Medicine: Description

-Online Access
+Online access

 The sixth edition of the Oxford Textbook of Medicine is available online from Oxford University Press.
 The online edition contains the full-text, figures, and illustrations of the print version, as well as links to sources of related and further reading.
 All figures can be downloaded into PowerPoint.

 The online edition of the Oxford Textbook of Medicine will be systematically updated twice a year.

-Online access in low and middle income countries is supported by the Wellcome Trust and is made available through the World Health Organisation-led HINARI Access to Research in Health programme.
+Online access in low and middle income countries is supported by the Wellcome Trust and is made available through the World Health Organization-led HINARI Access to Research in Health programme.

-Editorial Team
+Editorial team

 The Oxford Textbook of Medicine is edited by: